avodonosov/cl-openid-demo/README.md

-This program demonstrates how provide OpenID login in Common Lisp web applications.
+This program demonstrates how to provide OpenID login in Common Lisp web applications.

 See it running at Heroku: http://cl-openid-demo.herokuapp.com/ (with the help of [CL Heroku buildpack](https://github.com/avodonosov/heroku-buildpack-cl2/)).